kulics/koral/book-en/package-type.md

     Chen => ChinaStudent~();
     Console.WriteLine(value: Chen.Student.Name);
-    // Of course, since there is no assignment, nothing is output
+    // of course, since there is no assignment, nothing is output

 By combining layers after layer, you are free to assemble whatever you want to describe.